 In the example above, we are looking at a daily chart (so every candlestick represents a full day of price action).

-The exact same pattern can be applied to smaller time frame charts such as a 5min chart, for day trading, as seen in the example below:
+The exact same pattern can be applied to smaller time frame charts such as a 5 minute chart, for day trading, as seen in the breakout example below:

 Bearish Chart Pattern